 2) A chromatic scale which demonstrates your range on your instrument

 The PMB Drum Line is a very visible and vital part of the energy that is the Panther Marching Band.
-Auditions for the Drum Line will be announced soon.
-Each candidate will be asked to select and prepare a cadence from a given list for their individual audition.
+Warm-up materials, a cadence, and parts to Salute to America are available on line and should be prepared in advanced.
 Additionally, each candidate will be placed on various instruments in a full line and learn exercises and an additional cadence.
 This will allow for assessing each candidate's flexibility and learning speed.
-If you are unable to attend the auditions, please submit a high quality DVD or Youtube video.
+Each candidate should also prepare one-minute of a technical exercise or etude to demonstrate individual technical skill.
+If you are unable to attend the auditions, you will need to submit a high quality video recording via youtube.
 Make sure that your hands and face are completely visible.